I try out the Oregon PowerSharp bar and chain in the woods and compare the performance to a standard chainsaw chain.

-The PowerSharp Starter Kit is available in sizes to fit most chainsaws.
+The PowerSharp Starter Kit costs about $49 and available in sizes to fit most chainsaws.
 You only need to buy the guide bar and sharpener once.

-PowerSharp replacement chains are roughly twice the cost of standard factory chain but PowerSharp is more economical if you add the cost of two sharpenings by the chainsaw dealer.
+PowerSharp replacement chains cost about $23, roughly twice the cost of standard factory chain but PowerSharp is more economical if you add the cost of two sharpenings by the chainsaw dealer.

 An easy to use and inexpensive slide-hammer log splitter is described in this follow-up project.